Simple Business Plan Template

 - Describe your start-up financing requirements (if applicable).

 An overview of the industry and how your business will compete in the sector.
-If you need guidance, a Business Plan Example of the Industry Section will prove useful.
+If you need guidance, a Business Plan Example of the Industry Overview will prove useful.

 Section 2: Business/Industry Overview